 Should you be invited to interview, you will be required to bring original documentation, such as (visa, passport or leave to remain in the UK) confirming that you have permission to be in the UK.

-Applicants for the Mills Williams Junior Fellowship or the Constant & Kit Lambert Junior Fellowship must be studying or planning to study on the course.
+Applicants for the Mills Williams Junior Fellowship or the Constant & Kit Lambert Junior Fellowship must be studying or planning to study on the Artist Diploma (ArtDip) in Performance and Artist Diploma (ArtDip) in Composition programmes.
 This means they are eligible to apply for a Tier 4 (General) Student Visa three months before their course begins, if necessary.

 Find out more about visa applications

 Please include reviews, press cuttings and a list of your recent achievements.

 Include detailed plans for your contribution to RCM life as well as your study plans both inside and outside of College.